herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 ### forceSync

-Triggers an immediate image synchronization.
+Triggers an immediate synchronization of all repositories in the mirror.

 __Type__: boolean